GDQuest/website/content/docs/guidelines/best-practices/checklist/index.md

 - [ ] I did not use ambiguous pronouns like “this” and “that” without specifying the noun they refer to
 - [ ] I used italics to mention labels like node names, dock names, or property names
 - [ ] I wrote labels as they appear in the interface
-- [ ] I used inline code for symbols (variable names, function names), values and any code in a sentence
+- [ ] I used inline code for symbols, variable names, function names, values and any code in a sentence
 - [ ] I used inline code for absolute and relative paths
 - [ ] I used parentheses in function names to differentiate them from variables
 - [ ] I spelled out numbers in words outside of the code